star3am/hashiqube/prometheus-grafana/README.md

 In order to provision Prometheus and Grafana, you need bastetools, docker, minikube as dependencies.

-:bulb: We enable Vault, because we monitor it with Prometheus and we enable Minikube because we host Grafana and Prometheus on Minikkube using Helm
+:bulb: We enable Vault, Consul and Nomad, because we monitor these with Prometheus and we enable Minikube because we host Grafana and Prometheus on Minikkube and deploy it using Helm

-`vagrant up --provision-with basetools,docker,vault,minikube,prometheus-grafana`
+`vagrant up --provision-with basetools,docker,docsify,vault,consul,nomad,minikube,prometheus-grafana`

 Prometheus http://localhost:9090 <br />
 Alertmanager http://localhost:9093 <br />